Morgan House (Bloomington, Indiana)

-Morgan House is a historic home located at Bloomington, Monroe County, Indiana.
+Morgan House is a historic home located at Bloomington, Indiana.
 It was designed by architect George Franklin Barber and built in 1890.
 It is a two-story, Queen Anne style frame dwelling with an irregular plan.
-It features a long narrow verandah, two-story polygonal bay, multi-gabled roof, decorative shingles, and four brick chimneys with decorative corbelling.
+It features a long narrow veranda, two-story polygonal bay, multi-gabled roof, decorative shingles, and four brick chimneys with decorative corbelling.

 It was listed on the National Register of Historic Places in 1983.
 It is located in the North Washington Street Historic District.